NinjazZz1/fishge/README.md

 This is my first project i've created on my own for fun!
 It is a small webfishing game where you try to catch all the fish in pond to try level up.

 UI
-- Press 'Start Fishing' to begin the auto fishing process and watch as you catch fish battling rng.
+- Press 'Cast' or 'Auto Fish' to begin the fishing process and watch as you catch fish battling rng.
 - The 'Collection' tab shows all fish with the amount of times you have caught them.
 - The 'The Grand Ocean' window with the rod is the main tab showing you cast out and fish caught.
 - The 'Best Catch' will show the best fish you caught by value.